layilin/SP23-33852/_texts/sc-page024.md

 - Unless the low-hung clouds drop fatness down,
 - No bunching plants of vivid green will spring,
 - In goodly ranks, to fill the planter's eye.
 [310]
-- Let then Sagacity, with curious ken,
+- Let then Sagacity, with curious ken,[^f24n1]
 - Remark the various signs of future rain.
-- The signs of rain, the Mantuan Bard hath sung
+- The signs of rain, the Mantuan Bard[^f24n2]  hath sung
 - In loftiest numbers; friendly to thy swains,
 - Once fertile Italy: but other marks [315]
 - Portend the approaching shower, in these hot climes.